tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/服务端 API/第三方回调/群组系统相关回调/群内发言之前回调_intl_en.md

 This webhook event is used by the app backend to check users' group messages in real time, including:
 - Records group messages in real time, for example, by recording a log or synchronizing the messages to other systems.
 - Blocks users' requests to send messages in a group.
 >!
 The timeout period of the webhook before message sending is two seconds by default, and we recommend you not adjust it.
 This webhook may time out when used for text moderation.
 If you need to moderate text, use the content webhook.
-For more information, see [here](https://www.tencentcloud.com/document/product/1047/52498).

 ## Limits